atlesn/rrr/README.md

 ## SUPPORTED SYSTEMS

-RRR supports being run by SystemD and runit and has native Debian/Ubuntu and ArchLinux packages.
+RRR supports being run by SystemD and runit and has native Debian/Ubuntu, Fedora and ArchLinux packages.
 In addition, RRR may be compiled and run on FreeBSD or other Linuxes including Raspbian, Void and SUSE.
 Other systems might work but are not supported.